bitlogik/OpenPGPpy/README.md

 `OpenPGPcard.send_apdu( APDU )`
 Sends full raw APDU, not supposed to be used by your scripts.
 APDU is a list of integers or a byte array.
 In case data are cut in parts with "61" code, it automatically sends "C0" command to get remaining data and recontructs the full data.
-Still, do not support extended length command yet (use command chaining).
+Still, do not support extended length command yet, it just use command chaining.
-Throws exception if answer status is not 0x9000.
+Throws a PGPCardException if answer status is not 0x9000.
 Returns a bytearray of the card answer.

-`OpenPGPcard.select_data( filehex, P1=0, P2=4)`
+`OpenPGPcard.select_data( filehex, P1=0, P2=4 )`
 Selects a data object ("DO").
 filehex is 1 or 2 bytes object address in hex (2-4 string hex).